(gawk.info.gz) Gory Details

 except for one case.

-produces a literal `&', `\\' produces a literal `\', and `\' followed
+literal `&', `\\' produces a literal `\', and `\' followed by anything

-output.
-These rules are presented in table-posix-2001-sub.
+rules are presented in table-posix-sub.

-You type `sub' sees `sub' generates
+You type `sub()' sees `sub()' generates

 ------- --------- --------------